 Shot in and around Winnipeg between September and October of 2020, Macbeth features more than 40 local actors, and dozens of artists behind the screen.
 Conceived, directed and edited by Michelle Boulet and Sarah Constible, this film is inspired by the late 1800s theatre aesthetic of Anton Chekhov, and was shot digitally in black-and-white.

 The film (which is nearly 100min long) is currently in its third editing phase, with focus on sound mixing.
 Rather than releasing it online, our dream is to share it with our audiences at a public screening event.
 We want to display it on the big screen, where it belongs, and in the presence of our friends and supporters.
-We will aim to premiere it in February of 2022 at a local cinema house – when we can hopefully safely gather.
+We will aim to premiere it Summer of 2022 (details TBD).
 Ray Strachan & Julie Lumsden play the royal couple.